mspnp/go-batcher/docs/unit-testing.md

 ## Using events

-Both Batcher and RateLimiters raise events that you can interrogate in your unit tests to validate expected behaviors.
+Both Batcher and RateLimiter raise events that you can interrogate in your unit tests to validate expected behaviors.
 Consider the following implementation:

 ```go
 func WriteString(batcher gobatcher.Batcher, data []string) {